 Can you solve GCHQ’s latest challenging puzzle?

-GCHQ has launched a new riddle to attract a new cohort of intelligence agents - can you crack the code?
+The eavesdropping agency has launched a riddle to attract a new cohort of intelligence agents – can you crack the code?

-The UK’s intelligence, security and cyber agency GCHQ has released a new challenging puzzle to tempt new recruits.
+GCHQ has released a challenging puzzle to tempt new recruits.
+The British intelligence, security and cyber agency created the brain teaser to celebrate its arrival on the networking platform LinkedIn.

-The puzzle to celebrate the agency’s arrival on networking platform LinkedIn has asked social media users to crack the secret message.
+The agency, which has its roots in cryptography and encryption, said it had joined LinkedIn to enhance recruitment as it seeks to tackle the threats facing the UK, both real-world and online.

 The code is hidden within a colourful city landscape featuring different components such as buildings, cars, animals and people carrying out various tasks.

-Hidden within the puzzle are thirteen clues of letters which can then be brought together to spell out a message.
+Hidden within the puzzle are 13 clues of letters which can then be brought together to spell out a message.

 Director of GCHQ Anne Keast-Butler, said: “The world is getting more complex and we’re only ever going to stay ahead of those threats by bringing together the right mix of minds that lets us tackle the challenges ahead.